-Free National Parks Annual Pass for Families with 4th Graders | Valid Through August 2020
+FREE National Parks Annual Pass for 4th Graders & Families | Unlimited Use Through August 2022

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 - Keep in mind that the paper voucher can be exchanged for a more durable plastic version at certain sites.

 Teachers and adults who lead youth-serving organizations serving 4th graders (think homeschooling co-ops, camps, church groups, etc.) can also print FREE passes for your entire class plus download fun activity guides.

 We used this last year with our 4th grader.
 We went to the Badlands, Grand Tetons, Yellowstone, and Devils Tower Monument.
-The national parks are not free and require entrance fees, so the pass for the 4 th grader is an excellent opportunity.
+The national parks are not free and require entrance fees, so the pass for the 4th grader is an excellent opportunity.